VioletViolaVi/Milestone-Project-4/README.md

             - Go through the appeared search options and check that all the drink names contain the word “__*berry*__” in them.
 Then go through the remaining drinks on the homepage that were not featured as part of the search results and ensure they do not have the “__*berry*__” word in them.
             - As this website has no drink names with the word “__*fish*__” in them, enter “__*fish*__” in the search bar and ensure there are no drink options that appear underneath the “__*Search results for: "fish"*__” message.
 Instead make sure the message “__*No results found for: "fish"*__” is shown.
             - Also check that searching based on the drink names is the only way for users to get drink results provided from the search bar.
 Do this by entering in the search bar “__*1x800ml*__”, a non drink name but present across the homepage as part of some of the drink’s descriptions, and make sure no drink options display and the message “__*No results found for: "1x800ml"*__” appears.
-    - User Profile and Shopping Cart Banner:
+    - User Profiles and Shopping Cart Banner:
         - Run the HTML and CSS code used to make this banner, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
         - Using chrome development tools, open the Slurps home page using: 320x571, 576x571 and 768x571 screen sizes.
         - Ensure its background colour is light blue and the width of this banner fills the width of the screen for each of these screen sizes.